-Thus far, we have demonstrated that NestLink enables identification of binders against integral membrane proteins embedded in living cells with high efficiency.
-Further, we showed that it is able to characterize thousands of off-rates in vitro at once and that it can be used to deep-mine camelid immune repertoires for target-binding antibodies.
-Our current projects explore its applicability in vivo, with an eye on its potential utility to reduce the number of animal trials required for biomolecular drug development.
-One focus is the identification of synthetic shuttle proteins with unique biodistribution properties and therapeutic potential.
+The flycode technology facilitates identification of binders against integral membrane proteins embedded in living cells with high efficiency.
+Further, we characterized thousands of off-rates in vitro at once and deep-mined camelid immune repertoires for target-binding nanobodies.
+Current projects explore the application of flycodes in vivo, with the aim to reduce the number of animal trials required for biomolecular drug development.

 As translational projects with a direct link to bacterial pathogens, we currently use the flycode technology to generate nanobodies and sybodies as pathogen capture reagents for rapid diagnostics of blood stream infections (project funded by the NRP 72 “Antimicrobial Resistance”).
 In collaboration with Sebastian Hiller (Biozentrum, Basel), we deep-mine large pools of nanobodies and sybodies for binders that recognize the essential outer membrane protein BamA with the aim to develop novel antibiotics against multidrug-resistant gram-negative pathogens (funded by a SNF BRIDGE grant).